The Complete Evolution: How Oracle Monetised a Free Download

 | Processor (Server) | Each processor on a server running Oracle JDK | $25.00/processor/month | $15.00–$20.00/processor/month |

 Under this model, organisations licensed only the specific users and servers running Oracle Java, not the entire employee population.
-A company with 5,000 employees but only 200 Java developers and 50 servers would license 200 NUP + 50 processors, not 5,000 employees.
+A company with 5,000 employees but only 200 Java developers and 50 servers would license 200 NUP plus 50 processors, not 5,000 employees.
 This targeted approach made costs manageable and proportional to actual Java usage.
 Our guide to calculating Oracle Java SE licensing costs covers the mechanics of both the old and new models in detail.

 This era also saw the emergence of Oracle's Java "soft audits": informal enquiries from Oracle sales representatives requesting information about Java installations.
 These soft audits were the precursor to the more aggressive formal audit programme that followed.

-Phase 3: January 2023 — The Employee-Based Revolution
+January 2023 — The Employee-Based Revolution

 The Employee Metric: What It Actually Means

-Under the Universal Subscription, if your organisation uses Oracle Java anywhere, on even a single server or workstation, you must licence your entire employee population.
+Under the Universal Subscription, if your organisation uses Oracle Java anywhere — on even a single server or workstation — you must licence your entire employee population.
 "Employees" includes every full-time, part-time, and temporary employee plus every contractor and consultant supporting your business, worldwide.
 A company with 10,000 employees that runs Oracle Java on 5 servers must purchase 10,000 Java subscriptions, even if only 5 people interact with those servers.
 The metric bears no relationship to actual Java usage.
 It is a corporate headcount tax triggered by any Oracle Java presence in the environment.
 See our detailed breakdown of the top 10 things you need to know about employee-based Java licensing.

 | Employee Count | List Price per Employee/Month | Annual List Price (Total) | Typical Negotiated Range |